 The following is a checklist of the most essential and popular spices and herbs grown in Spain and used in everyday cooking today:

 The “Rolls Royce” of Spanish spices, saffron is precious, expensive, and a quintessential ingredient in the Spanish pantry.
-Grown in La Mancha, the land of Don Quixote, the purple saffron flower (called Crocus Sativus, and informally as Saffron Crocus) is a beautiful member of the Iris Family.
+Grown in La Mancha, the land of Don Quixote, the purple saffron flower (called Crocus Sativus and informally known as Saffron Crocus) is a beautiful member of the Iris Family.
 The fire red stigma is collected painstakingly manually, dried (toasted), and sold both as threads (generally superior) or ground.
 While saffron is cultivated in other countries like Iran and Italy, Spanish Saffron is considered the best in the world.
 Saffron production in La Mancha (in the sub-regions of Albacete, Toledo, Cuenca, and Ciudad Real) is completely artisan.
-Its authenticity and quality are regulated by the appellation board (D.O.
+The appellation board regulates its authenticity and quality (D.O.
 P. Azafrán de La Mancha).
 Manchegan saffron is the “gold standard” of saffron for chefs worldwide and a vital spice used for classic Spanish dishes like Paella and Zarzuela de Marisco (a Mediterranean fisherman’s stew).

 These sun-dried red peppers (capsicum annuum) are grown in Northern Atlantic, Spain (mainly in Pais Vasco).
 They hang on “ristras” and dry in the sun for at least a month, and sold as dried peppers, which need to be soaked and revived before use.
 They are used to season some of the most famous local dishes like “Patatas a la Riojana” (a delicious, smoky stew from the Rioja wine country with potatoes, chorizo sausages, garlic, bay leaf, and “pimientos riojanos”).
 It is also an essential element in “Bacalao a la Vizcaína” (Basque cod dish with a creamy sauce of red onion, garlic, bread, and “pimientos choriceros” whose flesh has been soaked, extracted, and melted into the blended sauce.)
 Another classic Basque dish, “Marmitako” (fisherman’s tuna stew with potatoes, peppers, and onions), calls for these fantastic dried peppers.